Adult Court FAQs

 Will DOP request an Early Discharge of my case?

-DOP may request an Early Discharge of your case if you meet certain criteria.
-But again, only the Court has the power to grant this request.
-You can discuss this issue further with your probation officer.
+DOP may submit a request an Early Discharge of your case if you meet certain criteria.
+Only the Court has the power to grant this request.

 Click a topic, or press the enter key on a topic, to reveal its answer.

-The Centralized Interstate Unit (CIU) coordinates transfers of all probation clients who are leaving and coming to New York City from other states or other counties in New York.
-To facilitate this process, CIU staff communicates with clients, local probation officers, and probation officers in other jurisdications throughout the country.
+The Centralized Interstate Unit (CIU) coordinates transfers of all probation clients who are leaving and coming to New York City from other states or other counties within New York State.
+To facilitate this process, CIU staff communicates with clients, local probation officers, and probation officers in other jurisdictions throughout the country.

 Click a topic, or press the enter key on a topic, to reveal its answer.

-What happens if I have an emergency and need to travel out-of-state?
+What happens if I have a need to travel outside of NYC?

-In the event of a family emergency, probation clients who are in good standing may be given approval to travel within the United States before or after the fact.
-You must seek prior approval if time permits.
+In the event of planned or unplanned travel outside of NYC, probation clients who are in good standing may be given approval to travel within the United States.
 The probation client must provide details and verification of the trip as soon as possible.

 Click a topic, or press the enter key on a topic, to reveal its answer.